iliask75/MirkoMazzoleni.github.io/_posts/2016-09-20-game_of_tufte_part_II.md

 layout: post
 title: "A Games of Tufte - Part II"
 date: 2016-09-22
-author: mirko
+author:
 category: Storytelling
 tags: [R, Kaggle, DataViz]
 comments: true
 ---

-The [first part]({% post_url 2016-08-06-game_of_tutfe_part_I %}) of the exploratory data analysis of the Games of Thrones dataset hosted at [Kaggle](https://www.kaggle.com/mylesoneill/game-of-thrones) dealed with data understanding and cleaning.
+The [first part]({% post_url 2016-08-06-game_of_tutfe %}) of the exploratory data analysis of the Games of Thrones dataset hosted at [Kaggle](https://www.kaggle.com/mylesoneill/game-of-thrones) dealed with data understanding and cleaning.
 This second post digs further into visualization, unveiling interesting aspect of the battles.

 The entire code for this post can be found  [here](https://github.com/MirkoMazzoleni/MirkoMazzoleni.github.io/blob/master/Rmarkdowns/2016-08-05-game_of_tutfe.Rmd).